-- 5.19 Point-of-use filters have been found to provide protection from exposure to Legionella by preventing the dispersal of the bacterium from showers and other water outlets.
+- Point-of-use filters have been found to provide protection from exposure to bacteria such as Legionella and Pseudomonas by preventing the dispersal of bacteria from showers and other water outlets.
 To be effective, the filter membrane needs to have a nominal pore size of no greater than 0.1μm.
 Before their use is contemplated, two factors should be considered:- - the filters do not eradicate the organism, but prevent discharge to the environment from the filtered outlet only; - by retaining the organism within the pipework, it may be possible for the organisms to multiply and regressively 'seed' other parts of the distribution system.

 Filters will also need to be changed routinely, depending on usage of the outlets.
-Their use, therefore, should be considered only as part of an overall regime of Legionella control to be used where the most vulnerable patients are to be treated.
-Continuous long-term use of point-of-use filters is not recommended, except where there is no effective alternative.
+Their use, therefore, should be considered only as part of an overall regime of bacterial control to be used where the most vulnerable patients are to be treated.
+Installation of point-of-use filters should be subject to risk assessment and designers should be aware of the reduced flow that will arise from increased resistance.
+This could be an issue on upper floors of premises with a gravity-fed installation.
+Once a point-of-use filter has been installed it will require to be retained in use thereafter unless a risk assessment deems otherwise.
+In new or refurbished installations taps should be provided that can accommodate the later installation of point-of-use filters if the need arose.